Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Explore the magical Prague Castle

 While visiting Prague Castle, you can’t miss the St. Vitus Cathedral, which is considered to be one of the most beautiful in the world, with gorgeous paintings and stained glass windows.
-The Old Palace Hall and Vladislav Hall with its cheery yellow facade are both lovely to visit.
+It’s truly majestic to visit, with an air that inspires an air of awe and silence, even as people around you photograph away madly.
+The Old Palace Hall and Vladislav Hall, with its cheery yellow facade, are both lovely to visit and great places to take photos of the castle complex.

-Finally, don’t miss Golden Lane, a 16th century row of houses owned by goldsmiths back several centuries ago.
-Around 70 years ago they were painted in colorful hues, making it a much-loved photo spot now.
-Fun fact: house number 22 used to be the home of Franz Kafka’s sister, and he lived and wrote here for two years!
+Finally, while you have your ticket for Prague Castle, don’t miss Golden Lane, a 16th-century row of houses owned by goldsmiths back several centuries ago.
+Around 70 years ago they were painted in colorful hues, making it a much-loved photo spot for Instagrammers from around the world now.
+Fun fact: house number 22 used to be the home of Franz Kafka’s sister, and he lived and wrote here for two years.
+So if you’re a fan of his work, you should stop by here.

-Pro tip: The Prague Castle has insane lines pretty much all day long!
-Save time by booking a skip-the-line ticket for just a few dollars more, which you can present on your mobile.
+Pro tip: The Prague Castle has insane lines pretty much all day long, which grow to hellacious proportions if you visit Prague in December.
+Save hours by booking a skip-the-line ticket for just a few dollars more, which you can present on your mobile (no need to print).

 See some of the city’s best museums

 While in summer it’s hard for me to drag myself to museums, in the winter it’s a whole different story!
-I love visiting museums in the winter because I am a wimp in the cold and don’t like to go more than an hour walking around in the freezing weather.
+I love visiting museums in the winter because my California ass can’t handle the cold, and I don’t like to go more than a few hours walking around if temperatures are below freezing

 Finally, if you’re into weird and quirky museums, Prague seems to specialize in them.
 There’s a Museum of Alchemists and Magicians, a Museum of Historical Chamber Pots and Toilets, and an Apple Museum – for whatever reason.
 If you’re into finding the weirder side of a city, I recommend checking out the Atlas Obscura for Prague, which does not disappoint.